Gardens, glasshouses and conservatories for a tropical winter

 If you’re in need of some seasonal solace why not brighten up the colder months and learn about these beautiful winter gardens?
 From the hidden oasis of London’s Barbican Conservatory to the colourful scenery of Eltham Palace’s garden rooms, there’s lots to marvel at for the green-fingered among us, including glasshouses, conservatories and billowing outdoor landscapes.

 The colourful winter garden at Mottisfont is home to dogwood trees, ornamental bramble, snowdrops, berries, fruit and perennials which bring a vibrant pop of colour.
 Tints of yellows and deep burgundy dominate the ground in the winter months, while winter-flowering honeysuckles, witch hazel and viburnum add a subtle scent to the cold air.
-The grounds also provide a creative trail, allowing you to pick up pockets of inspiration as you wander around – maybe try your hand at painting or sketching some of their gorgeous plants?

 - Greater London